 Are you passionate about your pets?
-A love of animals, trustworthiness, and consistent availability can be signs that you could be successful starting a pet-sitting business.
-Pet sitters typically are available during normal business hours, weekends, and holidays to take care of animals by taking them for walks, feeding them, cleaning their cages, and more.
+A love of animals, along with trustworthiness and consistent availability, can be a sign that you could be successful in starting a pet-sitting business.
+Pet sitters are typically available during normal business hours, weekends, and holidays to take care of animals by taking them for walks, feeding them, cleaning their cages, and more.

-- You can work as much or as little as you want.
-This can be a side job to earn extra income, but if you build up a large enough client base, this could be a full-time job.
-The average price for a single pet visit is about $16, according to the National Association of Professional Pet Sitters.
+- You can work as much or as little as you want: This can be a side job to earn extra income, but if you build up a large enough client base, this could become a full-time job.
+The average price for a single pet visit is about $19.35, according to Pet Sitters International.

 - Work out while you work: The job is a great way to inject plenty of exercise into your daily routine, especially if you're doing a lot of dog-sitting.

 Some of the challenges you may face if you start a pet-sitting business include:

 - A higher than average level of physical fitness is a must: The last dog on your schedule isn't going to care how many miles you've already put under your feet that day—nor, for that matter, will the pet owner paying you for your services.
 Especially if this will be a full-time job, you need to be fit to keep up with a lot of animals.

 - Flexibility is essential: Clients frequently will need your services on weekends and holidays when they are out of town or have other plans.
-You also need to have a policy in place for short-term emergencies: Will clients be able to contact you at odd hours if they have their own out-of-town emergency and need to make immediate pet-sitting arrangements?
+You also need to have a policy in place for short-term emergencies.
+Will clients be able to contact you at odd hours if they have their own out-of-town emergency and need to make immediate pet-sitting arrangements?

 - You need to have a policy for handling pet emergencies: Pet emergencies can and do happen, and you should be prepared when they do.
 Owners will also want assurance that you know how to handle yourself in this area.
 You should have some basic pet-related first-aid skills and know what to do when things are beyond your medical knowhow.